induranga2004/eventPlanner/README.md

 ### Step 2: Set Up Environment Variables

 Each service requires its own environment variables.
-You will find an `.env.example` file in each of the `frontend`, `backend-node`, and `backend-py` directories.
+You will find an `.env.example` file in each of the `frontend`, `backend-node`, and `backend-py` directories (the active planner is the Python backend).

 1.  **For each service**, create a copy of the `.env.example` file and name it `.env`.
 2. Fill in the required values in each `.env` file: